Burns Night in London 2017

 Details: 20th January | Battersea Arts Centre, Lavender Hill, SW11 5TN | £30 (incl. dinner)

 KERB and Monkey Shoulder Present Burns Hootenanny

 We don’t follow tradition.
 Neither did our fathers, or their fathers before them.
 Thankfully however, there are those who do.
-Like the people at KERB, who’re teaming up with Monkey Shoulder whisky to throw what might well be the greatest Burns Night outside of Scotland, ever.
+Like the people at KERB, who’re teaming up with Monkey Shoulder whisky to throw what might well be the most rambunctious Burns Night in London, ever.
 It will involve Scottish-style street food, three bars, live music, Highland-themed games (like corn hole, sheep shearing, and Donald Trump’s crazy golf course), a poetry slam corner, and you if you have any sense.

 Details: 27th & 28th January | The Biscuit Factory, 100 Clements Road, SE16 4DG | £20-£42